FAQs

 Zacks Research

 Our research team is comprised of 91 people, including the Director of Research and Chief Equity Strategist John Blank.
 The overall turnover of the analyst team is approximately 15% annually, and more than half of the 91-person team has been with us 5 years or longer.
 The average time with the firm is six years.
-All of the 91-person research team have Masters degrees.
+All the 75 people on our research team have Master’s degrees.

 Zacks Rank/Recommendation

 The Zacks Rank is our short-term rating system that is most effective over the one- to three-month holding horizon.
-The underlying driver for the quantitatively-determined Zacks Rank is the same as the Zacks Recommendation, and reflects trends in earnings estimate revisions.
+The underlying driver for the quantitatively determined Zacks Rank trends in earnings estimate revisions.

 A quant score looks at specific aspects of the equity.
 For example, the Growth Style Score analyzes the growth prospects for a company by evaluating its financial statements.
 Studies show that stocks exhibiting the best growth characteristics can outperform the market, and combined with the top Zacks Rank stocks, the returns are even better.
 Quant scores are often used in conjunction with the Zacks Rank.
 If you have a list of 100 Zacks Rank #1 stocks, a quant score could help you further narrow down your list.

-The Zacks Rank is our short-term rating system that is most effective over the one- to three-month holding horizon.
-The underlying driver for the quantitatively-determined Zacks Rank is the same as the Zacks Recommendation, and reflects trends in earnings estimate revisions.
-This system is for short-term recommendations.
-So you would not necessarily sell an equity if it had a low Zacks Rank if it was a long-term hold in your portfolios.
+This system is for short-term recommendations so you would not necessarily sell an equity if it had a low Zacks Rank if it was a long-term hold in your portfolios.

 Mutual Fund Rank